textninja/dtc0007/_posts/2022-01-05-build-complete-blog-post-in-jekyll.md

 ## What a blog post needs

-Today's goal is to write "complete" blog post.
+The stated goal was to write a "complete" blog post.
 So what is that?
 To really cover all the bases, I feel I need to include a number of things in a blog post.

 1. Good writing.
-Subjective, and I don't feel I'm there yet, but I expect this to improve steadily with time.
+This is rather subjective, and I don't feel I'm there yet, but I expect to improve steadily with time.
 That's one muscle that is surely being exercised when I blog.
 2. Good content.
 Not only do I need to write well, but I need to pick a subject worth writing about, and actually have something to say.
 3. Pretty pictures.
 I'm no artist.
-But even if I were to dabble here, my blog could get much more visually interesting
+But even if I were to dabble here, my blog coul become much more visually interesting.
 4. Interactivity where needed.
 I need to take full advantage of the features of the medium instead of just working around its challenges.
 A web post can be so much more than a digital piece of paper with writing on it.

+What a blog post doesn't need is a lot of filler text and exposition.
+I'm guilty of overdoing both.

+## How Jekyll helped

+The main boon for me was Jekyll's support for SCSS and Markdown, and the ability to define includes and keep the codebase better organized than with a plain HTML rough draft.
+Staying organized is great, and I suppose if I wanted to I could reuse any template I create via Jekyll.
+I doubt I'll want to though.
+I like building templates.

+In terms of magic folders, I used _includes, _layouts, _posts, _data, and _sass.
+None of these were used in an exotic or remarkable way.
+I went a very conventional route.

+## Conclusion

+I feel I am not giving Jekyll the attention it deserves.
+I am happier with the overall quality of this feature demonstration, but once again, I'm running into the limit of what I can do in a day sooner than I'd like.